 It also helps to buy products on sale.
 However, be wary of the expiration date of perishable goods.
 Sale items usually have closer expiration dates than regular-priced items.

 Do your research and make a list of things you’ll need.
-Buy those that are within your budget and save up for the more expensive ones.
+Buy those within your budget and save up for the more expensive ones.

-When collecting food for storage, it’s important to consider buying products you know you can eat.
+When collecting food for storage, you must consider buying products you know you can eat.
 In addition, choose dehydrated food products as they can last longer.
-A good rule of thumb is to purchase products with at least 24 months’ worth of shelf life.
+A good rule of thumb is to purchase products with at least 24 months of shelf life.

 Some recommended food products with long shelf life include:

 - Grains like rice or corn kernels